ModestyJ/sv_mon_logic/README.md

 vsim -permit_unmatched_virtual_intf <top_design>
 ```

+> '-permite_unmatched_virtual_intf' is only for ModelSim
+> No need to add any special option for Synopsys VCS and Cadence Xcelium

 ## How to integrate this in your design
 * Add below files in the design compilation
 ```